-Payment of the principal of and interest on the Bonds is not secured by any deed of trust, mortgage or other lien on any project, the land and building in which the Bass Pro Store is located or any other facilities or property of the City or any developer.
-Except with respect to the Pledged Revenues, the Bonds are payable solely from annual appropriation by the City.
+Payment of the Loan Payments and principal of and interest on the Bonds is not secured by any deed of trust, mortgage or other lien on any project, the land and building in which the Bass Pro Store is located or any other facilities or property of the City or any developer.
+Except with respect to the Pledged Revenues, the Bonds are payable solely from amounts subject to annual appropriation by the City.
 The Bonds are not secured by a lien on the Bass Pro Lease Payments or the land and building in which the Bass Pro Store is located.